broadinstitute/gnomad-blog/content/posts/2021-07-variant-co-occurrence-phasing-information-in-gnomad.md

 ![](../images/2021/08/em_probability_distribution.png)

-**We caution users to not overinterpret the provided probabilities for whether variants are more likely on same or different haplotypes.** These are not well calibrated and often based on small numbers of exomes, and we intentionally do not assign statistical significance to these numbers.
+**We caution users not to overinterpret the provided probabilities for whether variants are more likely on the same or different haplotypes.** These are not well calibrated and often based on small numbers of exomes, and we intentionally do not assign statistical significance to these numbers.

 ### Multinucleotide Variants